apostrophecms/stylelint-no-mixed-decls/README.md

 or colocate them with the code that uses them.
 Alternatively, wrap declarations following `@include` statements in a nested `& { }` block as a safe default when unsure of the mixin's contents.

+**Use `contain-nested` option:**

+This option can be used to list mixins that are known to contain nested rules, so that the plugin can treat them accordingly, even if their definition is not present in the file they are used.

 ## Please contribute!